-Human Resources: In 2022 new employees received education from the Office for Institutional Equity in orientation.
+Human Resources: In 2023 all new employees received education during New Hire Orientation from the Office for Institutional Equity (OIE) regarding OIE policies and mandated reporting responsibilities.

-Athletics: All athletes were required to complete an online module through Everfi titled Sexual Assault Prevention, Athletes that was delivered through the Office for Institutional Equity.
+Athletics: All athletes were required to complete an online module through Everfi titled "Sexual Assault Prevention for Athletes."
+The Office for Institutional Equity also presented individualized, inperson Title IX policy training and general OIE resource awareness education for all athletic teams prior to the start of the athletic season.